- What Is It?

 What are complications of amebiasis?

-Although infrequent, there can be serious complications of the disease.
-They include
+Although infrequent, there can be serious complications of the disease, such as:

 - liver abscesses (it is possible to develop these abscesses without the typical diarrhea stage),

 - lung abscesses,